Visual Arts Curriculum

 Introduction to Digital Drawing & Painting

-Prerequisite: Fundamentals of Drawing & Painting and Exploration of Drawing & Painting (or placement based on teacher approval of artistic work).
+(Spring semester) For 7th & 8th grade students only.
+Prerequisite: Fundamentals of Drawing & Painting and Exploration of Drawing and Painting (or placement based on teacher approval of artistic work).

-Students will synthesize the principles of art and design with the latest techniques of digital art.
+Students synthesize the principles of art and design with the latest techniques of digital art using Adobe Fresco.
 Understanding the technical nature of digital painting, students must first be adept in the fundamental aspects of art.
-This course provides hands on training using popular digital painting software.
-They will explore the young history of digital art and the latest implementations of this process both culturally and industry wide.
-The students' work will capture an understanding of color theory, balance, and composition through landscapes, portraits, architectural studies, character creations, narrative illustrations, and more.
+This course provides hands-on training using popular digital painting software.
+Students explore the young history of digital art and the latest implementations of this process, both culturally and industry-wide.
+Student work captures an understanding of color theory, balance, and composition through landscapes, portraits, architectural studies, character creations, narrative illustrations, and more.

 Multicultural Art